w3c/wot/plugfest/2018-bundang/preparation-oracle.md

 The simulator can serve for:
 * visualizing a device from a TD in a Web UI
 * testing interoperability with node-WoT based devices
+* defining a new device and generating a TD

 #### Simulated devices
 Oracle provides "out of the box" device simulators for a variety of devices that are managed by the Digital Twin Simulator.